Effective Message Hiding with Order-Preserving Mechanisms: Methods

 \subsection{Order-Preserving Modules}

 The main challenge in message encoding lies in effectively converting secret message bits into message features while retaining the sequential information of the message.
 To address this, we propose an \opme~that efficiently encodes the message while preserving both local and global sequential information.
+In this context, ``local" refers to the order within a message segment, while ``global" refers to the sequential order of the message segments.
 Our model consists of three \opme~in total to enable multi-scale interaction between the message and image features.

 Each \opme~incorporates an MLP, referred to as $\text{MLP}_{\text{enc}}$, which functions as a channel encoder.
 Its purpose is to encode message segments $M_{\text{seg}}\in\left\{0,1\right\}^{N_{\text{ms}}\times L_{\text{ms}}}$ into message feature $F_{\text{msg}}$ following \cref{eq:channel_coding}: